mohammedfirdouss/mohammedfirdouss/README.md

 ## About Me

 I work on cloud infrastructure and AI, building systems that are fast, reliable, and easy to manage.
-I use Terraform, Kubernetes, Docker, Python, AWS, and GCP.
+I use Terraform, Kubernetes, Docker, Python, AWS, and GCP

 - Currently working on AI-powered infrastructure solutions
-- Learning Go, Pulumi, and Kubernetes patterns
+- Learning Go and Kubernetes
 - Ask me about Cloud Architecture, DevOps, and Infrastructure as Code

 ---